 An ancient volcano in Northeast Syrtis could have led to hot springs and melting ice, creating the ideal conditions for past microbial life.
 The edge of the Syrtis Major volcanoes exposes 4-billion-year-old bedrock, as well as many minerals altered by the encounter during the Red Planet's early history.

 The final selection of the landing site should come during a workshop in either 2018 or 2019, the researchers said during a 2015 meeting.

 "In the coming years, the 2020 science team will be weighing the advantages and disadvantages of each of these sites," Perseverance project scientist Ken Farley said.
 "It is by far the most important decision we have ahead of us."

 Bringing samples home

-Unlike previous rovers, Mars 2020 will prepare samples to return to Earth.
+Unlike previous rovers, Perseverance will prepare samples to return to Earth.
 The rover will try to drill at least 20 rock cores, and possible more than 30 or 40.
 Samples will be secured in sample tubes and deposited at select locations for return on a potential future sample-retrieval mission.
 Such a mission has not yet been selected, so the samples may have to wait for years to hitch a ride back to Earth.